paulscottrobson/fred/FEL-1/readme.txt

 This source file is assembled using Alfred Arnold's AS freeware assembler and compared against the typed in binary code.

-TODO: Rename the labels to something other than Lxxxx

 Paul Robson 12 July 2016